Mahāsaṅghika Vinaya

 This ending of the taints and awakening, I also wish to attain.

 That woman later married into another brahmin household.
-Her parents-in-law were strict and evil, and there was much difficulty. … “What use do I’ve for this life?
+Her parents-in-law were strict and evil, and there was much difficulty. … “What use do I have for this life?
 Why don’t I kill myself?”
-Then she took her necklace, and perfumed her body.
+Then she took her ornaments, and perfumed her body.
 With a rope to hang herself, she wanted to go and commit suicide.
 In passing, she saw the stupa of Kassapa Buddha.
 Then she took her adornments, and offered them to the stupa of the Buddha.
 Afterwards, she hung herself.
 When that life had ended, she was born into another brahmin household. … She spoke these verses:

-A necklace, robes, perfumes, and flowers, I’ve offered with faith to the stūpa of Kassapa.
+Ornaments, robes, perfumes, and flowers, I’ve offered with faith to the stūpa of Kassapa.

 As a result of this merit, I now pay respect at the World-honored One’s feet.